Retail Pricing Strategies: Strange Things Happening With Australian Retail Prices 📠

 Many retailers are responding to the new online digital retail era by reducing their prices for most items to keep up with Amazon’s retail pricing strategies.

-A large number of retailers are taking the predictable path of high-low pricing (usually a bit lower than their competitors – see everyday low pricing) to drive volume and hold onto customers – very tactical retail pricing strategies.
-See our blog on price floors.
+A large number of retailers are taking the predictable path of high-low pricing usually a bit lower than their competitors.
+To drive volume and hold onto customers – very tactical retail pricing strategies.

 Some retailers are attempting to improve their online retail pricing strategies by optimising their prices.
-Most retail pricing strategies and optimisations however, still appear to be automating cost plus thinking at the category price level.
+However, most retail pricing strategies and optimisations still appear to be automating cost-plus thinking at the category price level.

-A handful of very talented pricing and data teams are bucking the typical retail pricing trend and well on their way to figuring out how to optimise at a very granular, line-item price level while managing price and data complexity.
+A handful of talented pricing and data teams are bucking the typical retail pricing trend and are well on their way to optimising at a very granular, line-item price level while managing price and data complexity.

 - Building and referencing competitor price indexes